gsdatta/nolij/README.md

 Create a database in your postgres install called `nolij`.
 If there is a user, update as such in `config.py` - for example, the url would become `postgres://user:password@localhost:5432/nolij`.

+To run the server, from the root directory of this project, execute `python -m nolij dev`.

 ## Contributing
 Anyone can help make this project better - read [CONTRIBUTING](CONTRIBUTING.md) to get started!